Sorrento1119/FolioSwift/README.md

 Stop sending boring PDFs.
 Recruiters spend only 6 seconds looking at your resume—give them something they actually want to scroll through. **FolioSwift** turns your bullet points into a stunning, high-end professional website in under 5 minutes.

+you can use it from this link - https://folioswift.vercel.app/

 ---

 ## ✨ Features